A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Multi-Commodity Flow Terminology

 The \emph{throughput} of an MCF $F\triangleq\{f_i\}_{i\in I}$ is defined to be $\sum_{i\in I} |f_i|$.
 In the maximum throughput MCF problem, the goal is to find an MCF $F$ that maximized the throughput.

-An MCF is \emph{all-or-nothing} if $|f_i|\in \{0,d_i\}$, for every commodity $i\in I$.
-An MCF is \emph{unsplittable} if the support of each flow is a simple path.
-The support of each single commodity flow $f_i$ is a simple path if $F=\{f_i\}_{i\in I}$ is an unsplittable MCF.
+An MCF is called \emph{all-or-nothing}, if $|f_i|\in \{0,1\}$ for every commodity $i\in I$.
+An MCF is called \emph{unsplittable} if the support of each flow is a simple path .
 An MCF is \emph{integral} if it is both all-or-nothing and unsplittable.
 An MCF that is not integral is called a \emph{fractional} MCF.